JesperMjornman/FlakyReporter/README.md

 To gain the best understanding of what causes an issue, the *Assertions* button provides the most relevant information if the locals used managed to be read.

-The *No Result* image represents the output when no randomness is found.
+The *No Result* image represents the output when no randomness is found.<br/>
 ![No Result](resource/report-result-no-randomness.png)

 The *Many Indications* image represents the output when many indicators are found.
-All buttons present provide some additional information about what information was found when clicked.
+All buttons present provide some additional information about what information was found when clicked.<br/>
 ![Many Indications](resource/report-result-many-indications.png)

 When a button is clicked it expands a new subbox and displays additional useful information.
 In the image below we identify the variable *results* which is random over all iterations, passing and failing.
-We further note that it is used in the final assertion, providing the information that the random variable is causing flakiness due to invalid random outcomes.
+We further note that it is used in the final assertion, providing the information that the random variable is causing flakiness due to invalid random outcomes.<br/>
 ![Clicked Button](resource/report-clicked-button.png)

-The report also contains META data of the operating system, python version etc., the number of iterations analyzed is also presented in a "passing" to "failing" indicator.
+The report also contains META data of the operating system, python version etc., the number of iterations analyzed is also presented in a "passing" to "failing" indicator.<br/>
 ![Iterations](resource/report-iterations-section.png)